ArchiDog1998/RotationSolver/README.md

 - Free edition (for most of the game)
 - Supporter edition (which will have support for extra/endgame features)
 	- Get it on [Patreon](https://www.patreon.com/ArchiDog1998) for a monthly subscription
-	- Get it on [Ko-fi](https://ko-fi.com/s/7cf5ff0de3) for either a subscription
+	- Get it on [Ko-fi](https://ko-fi.com/s/7cf5ff0de3) for a subscription

 ## Description